-There are two lines under construction in Hanoi; Line 2A Cat Linh Line (C), and Line 3 Van Mieu Line (V).
+There were two lines under construction in Hanoi when this comparison was made; Line 2A Cat Linh Line (C), and Line 3 Van Mieu Line (V).

 Line 3 was the first line to begin construction in 2010, and it was originally meant to start service in 2018.
-It has since blown out to 2023.
+It is now estimated to open in 2023.

-Even though Line 3 began construction first, for the purpose of this comparison I will use Line 2A as the first line as it will open first.
+Even though Line 3 began construction first, I have used Line 2A as the comparison as it was planned to be opened first.

 Line 2A is 13.1 km long with 12 stations.
 The original cost was budgeted at $552.86 million, which has since grown to more than $868 million.

-The latest delay has been blamed on a communication breakdown between the contractor and the government regarding reporting of safety equipment.
+The delay in 2019 was attributed to a communication breakdown between the contractor and the government regarding reporting of safety equipment.
 This is a classic example of how first metro lines get delayed.
 The theory being that in the future when the next lines are built, these same mistakes are not made.